just

 touch "$1"

-This defeats just’s ability to catch typos, for example if you type $2, but works for all possible values of argument, including those with double quotes.
+This defeats just’s ability to catch typos, for example if you type $2 instead of $1, but works for all possible values of argument, including those with double quotes.

 Exported Arguments